Brad Steward

 While working with Sims and Morrow, Steward was in the process of developing his own company.
 In 1989, Steward created three unique t-shirts featuring the word "bonfire" enlarged in rough copy, directly from an old Sears brand typewriter.
 In the early stages, Steward called the company Bonfire Think Tank Designs.
 Steward's company – now called Bonfire Snowboarding was sold to Salomon Sports, which was then acquired by Adidas.
 During this time, Bonfire was one of the leading snowboard-apparel brands on the market, with offices in 39 Countries.

 In 1998 Steward and Burton founder Jake Burton sued U.S. Skiing over the Olympic qualification process for snowboarders, which resulted in a settlement that produced the Grand Prix series for snowboarders to enter the Olympics.
 Steward later photographed the Nagano Olympics for Times Mirror Corp and Transworld Snowboarding.

 In 2000 Steward left his active role at Bonfire to pursue his lifelong interest in film.
 He directed commercials, music videos and more, for U.S. and UK based clients ranging from Sony Records and the Cartoon Network (Powerpuff Girls, Space Ghost, Escalator Danger Squad) - winning an Addy Award from the American Federation of Advertising for his comedy commercial work, The Sniffer.
 In 2003 Brad returned to Bonfire to direct the brand from their office in Portland, Oregon.

 In 2010 Steward lead the acquisition team for Amer Sports, in the purchase of Reykjavik, Iceland-based brand, Nikita.
 In 2011 Steward created and lead the team at Amer Sports in Design and Development of digitally enabled apparel, working between homes in Geneva, Switzerland and Lake Oswego, Oregon.

 In 2015 Steward co-created Caravan Outpost, based in Ojai, California.
-Caravan Outpost is an experiential lodging company.
+Caravan Outpost is an lodging company.
 The Outpost has been featured in ABC's The Bachelor, television show and was recently named the ‘Best Place To Stay’ in Ojai, by Forbes Magazine.
-The Outpost is a celebrity favorite, due to the proximity to Malibu, Hollywood and the surrounding film communities of the LA area.

 Brad Steward is a frequent motivational speaker on entrepreneurial skills, digital and big data and economic development.
 His speeches range from Keynote at the Oregon Economic Development Pub Talk series in Central Oregon, to the Global Sports Management Summit; where Brad was a featured speaker to NFL, NBA and MLB owners.